-- To perform a visually effective performance. - To be creative with combinations. - To perform with fluidity. - To perform with rhythm and incorporate the movement to music. - To have a theme or association with a song. - To be original on and off the pole. - Perform with proper body alignment and engagement (no micro-bends at the knee, 'loose' ankles etc.
+- To perform a visually effective performance. - To be creative with combinations. - To perform with fluidity. - To perform with rhythm and incorporate the movement to music. - To have a theme or association with a song. - To be original on, off, and around the Hoop. - Perform with proper body alignment and engagement (no micro-bends at the knee, 'loose' ankles etc.)